In Search Of Yummy-ness

 Serve With

-Of course, tea sandwiches are best paired with a great pot of tea!
-I prefer a classic black tea like English Breakfast, but the citrusy notes of Earl Grey complement the richness of smoked salmon beautifully.
+Of course, tea sandwiches are best paired with a great pot of tea.
+I prefer a classic black tea like English Breakfast, but the citrusy notes of Earl Grey complement the richness of smoked salmon really nicely

-If you want to brush up on your brewing technique, check out my guide on how to brew loose leaf tea, or explore the different varieties of tea in my guide to loose leaf tea for beginners.
+Want to learn more about tea?
+Check out my guide on how to brew loose-leaf tea, or explore the different varieties of tea in my guide to loose-leaf tea for beginners.

-For a complete tea party spread, add my savoury pimento cheese sandwiches and a sweet treat like my chocolate orange tarts, which are both easy to make.
+For a complete tea party spread, add my savoury pimento cheese tea sandwiches and a sweet treat like scones and jam.
 You can also explore more tea sandwich ideas to round out your menu with a variety of flavours and textures.

 Frequently Asked Questions